renato0307/learning-go/lib-start-the-project.md

 ```

 Replace the `renato0307` part by the correct value for you.
 This should be the
-value of a GitHub repository where we will store the project.
+value of a GitHub repository where you will store the project.

 Next, open vscode by typing: